Zilliqa/ZIP/zips/zip-11.md

 | Rewarding cycle                             | 17 DS blocks (~1 day) | 17 DS block (~1 day) |
 | Lockup period                               |  NA                   | NA |

-The rationale behind introducing a mininum stake amount for delegators is to ensure that the staked reward is not less than the gas paid to withdraw it.
+The rationale behind introducing a minimum stake amount for delegators is to ensure that the staked reward is not less than the gas paid to withdraw it.

 ## Verifier